vs_cluster_subseq clusters FASTA sequences from a given

 (Optional).
 Additional arguments to pass to

-.
+VSEARCH.
+Defaults toNULL.
 See Details.- tmpdir

 (Optional).
 Path to the directory where temporary files should be written when tables are used as input or output.
 Defaults to

-, which resolves to the session-specific temporary directory (tempdir()
+NULL, which resolves to the session-specific temporary directory (tempdir()).

 Value

-A tibble or NULL
+A tibble or NULL.

-is specified the centroid sequences are written to the
+If centroids is specified the centroid sequences are written to the

 specified file, and no tibble is returned.

-is not specified, a FASTA object
+If centroids is not specified, a FASTA object

 is returned.
-This is a tibble
+This is a tibble with columns Header and

-, and also the additional column(s) members
+Sequence, and also the additional column(s) members and, if

-sizein = TRUE
+sizein = TRUE, size.

 Details